leny/kouto-swiss/README.md

 ### As middleware, for *on the fly* compilation.

-There's an exemple of how to use stylus with kouto-swiss within Connect or Express.
+There's an example of how to use stylus with kouto-swiss within Connect or Express.

 ```javascript
 var connect = require( "connect" ),